COPRS/reference-system-software/README.md

 ## Contribute to the project

-If you're interested in contributing to the reference system project, start by reading the [Contributing guide](https://github.com/COPRS/reference-system/tree/main/contribute)!
+If you're interested in contributing to the reference system project, please start by reading the [Contributing guide](https://github.com/COPRS/reference-system/tree/main/contribute) !